Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 - Silver Medal

 The number of awards must not surpass one-third of the number of samples presented.
-The number of distinctions given for a category must not surpass one-third of the number of wines registered.
+The number of distinctions given for a category must not surpass one-third of the number of products registered.

 ARTICLE 17: INTELLECTUAL PROPERTY